bbauska/HTML5-webdev/html-basics.md

 }
 ```

-Then we can SEND and RETRIEVE messages from the web worker.
+<p>Then we can SEND and RETRIEVE messages from the web worker.</p>

-Data is sent between web workers and the main thread via a system of messages - both sides send their messages using the postMessage() method, and respond to messages via the onmessage event handler.
+<p>Data is sent between web workers and the main thread via a system of messages - both
+sides send their messages using the postMessage() method, and respond to messages via
+the onmessage event handler.</p>

-Add an onmessage event listener to the web worker object.
+<p>Add an onmessage event listener to the web worker object.</p>

 ```
 w.onmessage = function(event){